simplesourcing/simplesagas/README.md

       So if we want to retry submitting a failed action (e.g. optimistic locking fails with an invalid sequence number), we need to modify the command ID.
     - Commands are effectively action executions.
 So an action has associated with it a command, and optionally, and undo command.

-1. Saga commands must have a uniform representation for all action / command types in the Saga.
+1. Saga commands must have a uniform representation for all action / command types in the sagas.
     It's a hard to offer anything better in a way that can be ported to Java.
 It could be done in Scala with dependent types.

-    This uniform type is the type `A` is the Saga and Action APIs.
+    This uniform type is the type `A` is the sagas and action APIs.
     In the example, this is `Json`.
 In production code with Avro, something like `Record` may be suitable.

     The action processor needs to know how to turn an `A` into a `C` (the Simple Sourcing command type) and a `K` (the aggregate key).